bradeac/do-i-know-this-artist/README.md

 For example, type 'georg' and it will not return anything.

 Tech stuff:
-React with the Hooks API.
-There is no backend, authentication is done on the frontend using Google Sign-in.
+- React with the Hooks API
+- there is no backend, authentication is done on the frontend using Google Sign-in

 ### This app does not store any of your data :relieved: